 IC-IMPACTS’ First Nations Research Strategy

-After a day of constructive discussion, Shapoor Marfatia, COO, IC-IMPACTS closed the focus group by noting IC-IMPACTS’ research to address challenges faced by First Nations communities, such as one initiative that saw the development of a mobile water treatment system for Lytton First Nation in British Columbia.
-He outlined IC-IMPACTS’ five-pronged First Nations Research Strategy:
+After a day of constructive discussion, the session came to an end, noting IC-IMPACTS’ research to address challenges faced by First Nations communities, such as one initiative that saw the development of a mobile water treatment system for Lytton First Nation in British Columbia.
+IC-IMPACTS will continue to focus on the following First Nations Research Strategy: